Snow Moccasins

 My current preferred approach is to lay a generous inner sole of the moch with worked fur on deer hide.
 Wear two wool socks in very cold temperatures or one with a buckskin mock or other cloth wrap over the socks.
 Any cold spots that arise should be covered or stuffed with dry grass.

-If you will be out briefly, moving often, I am fine in to as low as - 30c temperatures limit with only two wool socks and a tight deer mock.
+If you will be out briefly, moving often, I am fine in as low as - 30c temperatures limit with only two wool socks and a tight deer mock.
 The flexibility, lightness of the foot, simplicity, and complete lack of chemical byproduct make this set up my favorite option.
 Know however if you will be standing still for long periods, your feet will get cold which can become very dangerous if you have no method of warming them.

 A way to soften buckskin, if needed, after repeat water exposure is to rub tallow on the high soak area; not an oil.
 A hard tallow will more permanently maintain softness.
 Don't bother with a sole or other high traffic area that will soon need to be replaced.